Annual Herbaceous Plant Trial Program

 We've just posted our 2014 trial data.
 Images will be coming next week, as will seasonal weather information.
-You can also check out 2013 Trials data is now available online, as are 2012 Trials data, 2011 Trials data, 2010 Trials data, 2009 Trials Data, 2008 Trials data and 2007 Trials data.
+You can also check out 2013 Trials data, 2012 Trials data, 2011 Trials data, 2010 Trials data, 2009 Trials Data, 2008 Trials data and 2007 Trials data.
 This feature is in addition to the annual Knoxville and Jackson Garden Best Plants report which will be available below soon.
 Anyone who wishes to receive a copy can download it from this site.
 You can also access the reports from previous years below.

 Each trial variety was evaluated monthly during June, July, and August on a scale of 1(Poor) -5(Excellent)).
 These ratings measured the performance of the plant variety in terms of growth rate and uniformity, bloom abundance and color, heat tolerance, pest and disease resistance, and overall landscape appeal.